10 Ways I Keep Stress and Anxiety at Bay

 Even if it’s somebody you can talk to by phone, it's important to know there's someone you can count on.

-So many people today don't have family or friends they trust, so when they are going through tough times they feel very alone.
+So many people today don't have family or friends they trust, so when they go through tough times they feel very alone.

 Here are some ideas for meeting like-minded people: